29-Chiku-07/TexttoSpeech/README.md

 # TexttoSpeech
-An android application to convert keyboard written text into speech .
+An android application to convert keyboard written texts into speech.